 - The competitive landscape in the local market

-Remember, it can still be trial and error!
-The ideal GPM will also depend on a number of factors specific to that business and may require some experimentation to find the optimal level.
+Remember, finding your ideal GPM can be trial and error!
 Matrix pricing and other best practices can help, which we cover in the next section.

 How to Improve Profit Margins

-The accountants at CSI Accounting & Payroll have found that when working with auto repair shop clients, we commonly reach a higher overall GPM when we factor in using proper matrix pricing.
-For a breakdown of parts price ranges and their associated markups, plus the ideal payroll margin to pair the model with, download our free Matrix Pricing Template here!
+Our accountants have found that when working with auto repair shop clients, we reach a higher overall GPM when using proper matrix pricing.
+For a breakdown of parts price ranges and their associated markups, plus labor markups to pair the parts model with, download our free Matrix Pricing Template here!

 What else can you do?
-To reach higher Gross Profit Margins, repair shop owners should try the following best practices:
+Try the following best practices:

 These best practices require owners to stay out from under the hood to monitor the health of their business.
 If you structure your GPM goals accordingly and track your sales and cost activity, your focus can shift to maximizing volume based on potential per service bay.

-Properly increasing your Gross Profit Margin in an auto repair shop may be easier said than done, but now that you know how to calculate your GPM, what GPM to shoot for, and how to improve your GPM through various strategies - such as implementing matrix pricing on parts - you have a place to get started.
+Properly increasing your Gross Profit Margin in an auto repair shop may be easier said than done, but now that you know how to calculate your GPM, what GPM to shoot for, and how to improve it through various strategies (such as implementing matrix pricing), you have a place to get started.

-However, finding the right approach for your specific business requires a deep understanding of your operations, customer base, and local market dynamics.
-At CSI Accounting & Payroll, we specialize in helping auto repair shops optimize their profitability through tailored advice based on your financial data that takes into account your unique needs and goals.
+However, finding the right approach for your business requires a deep understanding of your operations, customer base, and local market dynamics.
+At CSI Accounting & Payroll, we specialize in helping repair shops optimize their profitability with tailored advice based on your finances, taking your unique needs and goals into account.

 Schedule a free consultation to find out if we can be a good fit for your business by clicking the button below: